Accounting & Finance

 What To Do If You Get Hit With A Tax Lien

 Failing to pay your property taxes, can motivate the IRS to put a tax lien against your property.
 The lien is a legal claim that allows the IRS to collect on your debt.
 When you sell the property, a portion of the proceeds will go straight to the government agency.

 If you’ve been hit with a tax lien, it’s important to understand what this means and how to proceed.

-“Tax liens are part of a taxpayer’s public record, and therefore may impact credit scores,” says Randolph Law Firm, P.C.
-For homeowners, this is clearly not a great outcome as creditworthiness is required by lenders for home mortgages and any other type of loan so avoiding it is the best action going forward.
+“Tax liens are part of a taxpayer’s public record, and they may impact credit scores,” says Randolph Law Firm, P.C.

 How should you proceed if you get a tax lien?
-First, you might want to consider hiring a lawyer who specializes in tax issues and also include your accountant who knows your financial position.
+First, you might want to consider hiring a lawyer who specializes in tax issues and includes your accountant who knows your financial position.
 Other steps to take include:

 Contact the IRS Immediately

 Ignoring the IRS will not make it go away.
 It will only make the problem worse.
 A federal tax lien has serious ramifications for loan qualification.
 Call the number on the back of the tax bill you received from the IRS, or have your lawyer call the number for you.